UBC-CIC/referral-medical-letter-processing/README.md

 *  [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 *  [Amplify CLI installed and configured](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#quickstart)

+## Deployment
+First you will need to clone and fork this repository.
+The overall deployment has 3 parts, frontend, backend and setting up Glue and Athena.
-# Frontend Deployment
+### Frontend Deployment
 [![Deploy with Amplify](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/UBC-CIC/ibd-centre)

-# Backend Deployment
-Deploy the backend application onto AWS Lambda function.

-**Build Instructions:**

-This application requires the frontend Amplfy Application to be setup and running on the same account and region.
+This application requires the frontend Amplfy Application to be setup and running on the same account and region (ca-central-1).
+Addiitionally make sur

-1. Run the `create_lambda.bat` script for Windows machines or `create_lambda.sh` for Linux machines and follow the prompts
-2. The AWS Account ID can be found in the Account Settings in the Console.
-3. The DynamoDB table name can be found by searching DynamoDB and clicking on __Tables__.
-The corresponding table should start with _Status_.
-4. The region should be the same as the region you used to create the Amplify Application ie. ca-central-1.
-3. In the AWS console, navigate to the newly created lambda function
-4. Click on the Add Trigger Option
-5. Add a S3 create object trigger associated to the S3 bucket that Amplify created in the Frontend Deployment
+### Backend Deployment
+Deploying the backend application onto your AWS account requires the following steps:

+1. Run `deploy_lambda.sh` for AWS SAM to package and deploy resources into your account.
+2. Confirm that the names are correct for project name, s3 bucket, dynamodb, and the lambda arn.
+3. Click yes to all options.
+4. On your AWS console in Amplify, once frontend deployment is successful, you can now login, make an account and upload/process the letters.

+### Glue and Athena set up

-# Changelogs
+## Changelogs

-# Updates
-If you make any updates to `index.py`, you must run `lambda.sh` on a machine with the same OS as Python3.8 in AWS Lambda

-# License
+## License